LSafer/cufyorg.github.io/index.md

     </head>
 </html>

-Cufy is a growing organization.
-It has few projects and all of them about programming.
+<b>Cufy is a growing organization.
+It has few projects and all of them
+about programming.
 Cufy is always open-source.
+Cufy has limited number of members, so it is limited on how many projects it can focus on.</b>

 <p align="center" class="lollipop">
     <a class="candy" href="https://cufy.org">